Respect for life in our everyday actions

 Damanhur's organic agriculture can currently handle about 50% of the food needs for its 600 citizens.
 In addition to production, the goal is to preserve the quality of the food.
 After all, it's important to eat healthy foods, and they should also taste good!
 All forms of agriculture, animal raising and food conservation are carried out according to organic criteria, avoiding any risk of GMO contamination.
 These days, perhaps the only guarantee of food authenticity comes from knowing where and how it was grown.

-Damanhurians have created a large agricultural cooperative, Punto Verde, which is responsible for extensive crops, horticulture and livestock on behalf of the entire community.
+Damanhurian farmers have created companies that are involved with extensive crops, horticulture and livestock on behalf of the entire community.
 Smaller initiatives also exist in the various communities: orchards, vegetable gardens, vineyards and beehives, as well as raising pigs, chickens, fish and so on.
 Other agricultural activities also take place in Tuscany, where many non-resident citizens of Damanhur live.
 Some produce their own organic and biodynamic wines, others caretake an olive grove that is owned by Damanhur.
 In general, Damanhur produces grains, vegetables, fruits, milk, eggs, different kinds of meat, cheese, olive oil, baked goods, wine and honey...and all of it is nutritiously delicious!

 Biodiversity, an essential value for practicing agriculture

-The objective of the Seed Bank project is plant biodiversity, as well as self-sufficiency with the production of seeds.
+The objective of the Seed Bank project, with contributions from members of the MIL organization, is protecting plant biodiversity, as well as self-sufficiency with the production of seeds.

-For human nutrition, only 150 major species are cultivated and, among these, just a few of them account for 90% of the food produced.
-By 2050, an estimated 40,000 species will have disappeared, compared to the variety available at the dawn of agriculture in the beginning of human history.
+For human nutrition, only 150 major species are cultivated, and among these just a few of them account for 90% of the food produced.
+By 2050, an estimated 40,000 species will have disappeared, compared to the variety that was available at the dawn of agriculture in the beginning of human history.
 Basically, this is a disaster of epic proportions.
 Fortunately, many seedsavers are working worldwide to conserve seeds that would otherwise be lost forever.

-Currently, the Seed Bank has about 50 varieties of vegetable species, or a total of about 10,000 seeds-most of which are local.
+Currently, the Seed Bank has about 30 varieties of vegetable species, most of which are local, and a total of a few thousand seeds.

-Over the years, Damanhurians who have been involved in managing the Seed Bank have collaborated with various seedsaver organizations, particularly with the "Associazione Civiltà Contadina" (Association of Rural Life), by creating working groups and exchanging seed species at a local and regional level.
+Over the years, Damanhurian farmers have collaborated with various seedsaver organizations, particularly with the "Associazione Civiltà Contadina" (Association of Rural Life), by creating working groups and exchange at a local and regional level.

 Delicious and natural, ingredients of good, wholesome food